Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 Cooked meat will dry out much faster than fresh meat in the freezer if it is not covered with some kind of sauce, gravy or broth.
 The liquid fills up the air spaces and prevents drying by protecting the meat from exposure to the air.
 Even cooked meats frozen in liquid should be kept a shorter time than fresh meats — no longer than three months.

 Choose poultry according to your use.
-Tender young birds are best for roasting, frying and broiling, while the more flavorful older birds are best for braising or stewing.
+Tender young birds are best for roasting, frying and broiling, whereas the more flavorful older birds are best for braising or stewing.

-The best buys are always whole birds.
-Although parts are more convenient, you are paying someone else for cutting up the poultry.
-Money can be saved by purchasing whole birds and learning the simple task of cutting them up yourself.
-(See "Cutting a chicken" section below and illustration in the printed guide.)
+Whole birds are always the best buys.
+Although buying parts is more convenient, you are paying someone else for cutting up the poultry.
+You can save money by purchasing whole birds and learning the simple task of cutting them up yourself (Figure 2).

 Freeze poultry in the form you intend to use it: whole, halved or cut up.
 When freezing cut-up pieces, put a double layer of freezer paper between pieces or halves for easy separation and faster thawing.
 When packaging pieces, arrange them to form a compact, square, flat package so that they will stack better in the freezer.
 Package and freeze giblets separately because they have a shorter shelf life and cannot be stored as long as light or dark meat.